nextcloud/documentation/admin_manual/configuration/config_sample_php_parameters.rst

 	'datadirectory' => '/var/www/owncloud/data',

 Where user files are stored; this defaults to ``data/`` in the ownCloud directory.
 The SQLite database is also stored here, when you use SQLite.
+(SQLite is available only in ownCloud Community Edition)

 ::